-Since that date, there has been extensive investigation and research work done by the legal team, including a barrister and Senior Counsel.
+Since that date, there has been extensive investigation and research work done by the legal team, including Senior Counsel.
 Experts have provided evidence, and pursuant to our application under the Government Information (Public Access) Act 2009 (NSW) (GIPA) documents pertaining to the construction of the Newcastle light rail that are not publicly available have been obtained from Transport for NSW.

 The class is still open to anyone who has suffered damages as a result of the construction of the Newcastle Light Rail and has not yet joined.

 Documents and updates will be uploaded here as they become available.